Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 will browse and choose the folder you create in step one that is to house all your github projects/repos.
 This is going to be your first one!
 Yay!!
-When it’s all filled click “Create Project” and everything from GitHub will download.
+When it’s all filled click “Create Project” and everything from GitHub will populate

 ![clone
 5](https://github.com/Donovan-Lab-at-ASU/Lab_Management/blob/main/coding_computing/github/pngs/clone_repo_5.png)

-**When you’ve already started work on a project and want it on GitHub** You will go through all of the same steps.
+**When you’ve already started work on a project and want it on GitHub**

+You will go through all of the same steps.
 Once there is an empty project living in your github_projects folder you will just copy over all the files into it.
+Make sure you keep everything in the same files structure format.
 It may be helpful to double check paths that you’ve explicitly written out in your code, in case there is anything calling to “Desktop”.
 If that’s the case I also recommend looking into the {here} package for workflow ease.

 ## Step 3: Creating a personal access token